-Improving sealant materials is exciting because the improvements may dramatically change the calculations on cost-benefit.
-With more sealant staying in place, the effectiveness data improves.
-In addition, clinician judgment about where and when to use sealant may be altered, so that, ultimately, those surfaces most susceptible to decay could have the benefit of early sealant.
+Improvements in sealant materials may dramatically change the cost-benefit calculations.
+With more sealants staying in place, effectiveness improves.
+In addition, clinician judgment about where and when to use sealants may be altered, so that, ultimately, those surfaces most susceptible to decay could have the benefit of early sealant placement.